brianjcarroll8/Gatsby/docs/docs/creating-and-modifying-pages.md

 export default Page
 ```

-Page context is serialized before being passed to pages: This means it can't be used to pass functions into components.
+Page context is serialized before being passed to pages: This means it can't be used to pass functions or Date objects into components.

 ## Creating Client-only routes